-What the chart tells us Areas of Concern Actions/Mitigations and September 2022.
-This is closely followed by formal sickness hearings and disciplinary investigations.
-In addition to the cases included in the chart, there have also been 2 cases that have progressed to employment tribunal. resolution policy, there has been a spike in formal requests for resolution.
+What the chart tells us Areas of Concern Actions/Mitigations related cases in the previous 12 months has been formal requests for resolution in line with the respect & resolution policy.
+There were 15 formal cases between October 2021 and September 2022.
+This is closely followed by formal sickness resolution policy, there has been a spike in formal requests for resolution.
 The respect & resolution policy was introduced in April 2021.
-Although the policy was intended to have a focus on informal resolution, there is a feeling nationally that the policy is not working in practice in the way that it was from their lessons on strengthening the initial 1 '2/20 31/119
+Although the policy was intended to have a focus on informal resolution, there is a feeling nationally that the policy is not working in practice in the way that it was intended.
+WOD BP team to support managers in the implementation of key policies.
+The WOD BP team are running managers training sessions on key workforce policies.
+Collaborative work is underway with ABUHB to learn from their lessons on strengthening the initial assessment processes 1 2/20 31/11